swiftlane-code/SwiftlaneCI/README.md

 If you want to build a binary to install the runner on your local machine there are a few options.

-Please keep in mind that it's an example implementation and you really have to customise it to suite your specific needs before thinking about binary distribution across your machines.
+Please keep in mind that it's an example implementation and you really have to customise it to suit your specific needs before thinking about binary distribution across your machines.

 ### Mint